Lois Dodd - (Hardcover)

 Book Synopsis

 Spanning a 70-year career, the first appreciation of this pioneering female modernist artist (b.
 1927) working in the post-war American art scene.
 Framing the Ephemeral marks the first publication of Lois Dodd (b.
 1927), offering a captivating exploration of her observational paintings that capture everyday moments with a focus on light and atmosphere.
 Known for her swift, thin layers of paint, Dodd masterfully conveys fleeting, never-to-return scenes, revealing a fresh perspective on the ordinary.
 Her ability to observe with clarity and translate it into vivid works is rare, as is her remarkable seven-decade-long career.
 At 96, Dodd remains a pioneering yet often overlooked figure in post-war American art, challenging traditional gender norms and standing firm in her commitment to observational painting.
-This book shines a light on her profound contributions and reaffirms her place in art history.About the Author
+This book shines a light on her profound contributions and reaffirms her place in art history.Review Quotes

 Featuring text contributions from Hans Ulrich Obrist, Artistic Director of the Serpentine Galleries; Janice McNab, fellow at the Women's International Study Center (Santa Fe); Karen Wilkin, New York-based curator and critic specializing in 20th-century Modernism; Katy Hessel, art historian and founder of The Great Women Artists podcast; Louise Bjeldak Henriksen, Curator at Kunstmuseum Den Haag; and many others.Dimensions (Overall): 10.83 Inches (H) x 9.06 Inches (W)